meghanair02/Meraki_website/README.md

-# Meraki_website
+# Meraki
-We have developed a website for easy and efficient blogging from scratch using  HTML, CSS, My SQL and PHP.
+it's a blogging website.